ethereumclassic/ethereumclassic.github.io/content/blog/2022-12-13-ethereum-classic-is-bitcoins-philosophy-with-ethereums-technology/index.md

 ![ETC is the original chain and ETH is a fork.](./etc-is-the-original-chain.png)

-The controversy was that the Ethereum side wanted to manually confiscate the funds of a hacker to return them to the original owners, and the Ethereum Classic side wanted to uphold the philosophy immutability of the chain and not conifscate the funds, but to have people solve those things outside of the network.
+The controversy was that the Ethereum side wanted to manually confiscate the funds of a hacker to return them to the original owners, and the Ethereum Classic side wanted to uphold the philosophy immutability of the chain and not confiscate the funds, but to have people solve those things outside of the network.
 This principle in ETC became known as [*Code Is Law*](https://ethereumclassic.org/why-classic/code-is-law) and is its most fundamental tenet.

 Since that split, Ethereum has decided to follow a philosophy called [weak subjectivity](https://blog.ethereum.org/2014/11/25/proof-stake-learned-love-weak-subjectivity).
 This was the moral basis for migrating to the less secure proof of stake consensus mechanism, which is basically to run the network very much like the banking system.
 Weak subjectivity has a security of last resort that they call "social consensus" which means that, ultimately, anything that goes on inside the network may be modified, rectified, or manually managed by the participants in the network.
 This is absolutely antithetical to Bitcoin's and thus Ethereum Classic's philosophy of trust minimization and immutability.